Notice concerning Saint Martin’s and the Coronavirus.

 Telephone: 01908 372825

-visit our facebook group – St Martin’s Facebook Page
+Visit our facebook group – St Martin’s Facebook Page

-Please remember the following in your prayers:
+Please continue to remember the following in your prayers:

-Those who have suffered due to racism or bigotry.
+For those who have suffered due to racism or bigotry.
 For those who have suffered violence or torture at the hands of others.

 For the Government in their seeking solutions for the common good at this time.

 That at the relaxation of Lockdown people may continue to act and behave sensibly.

 For those returning to work and for those who now find themselves unemployed.

 For peace to reign within our homes and amongst one another.

 For the elderly, housebound and those living in residential and nursing homes.

 For our Ambulance Service and for our other Emergency Service Staff and for Milton Keynes Hospital and all who are continuing to work there and for those undergoing surgeries as the hospital seeks to catch up with other vital treatments.